mashael-analytics/world-cup-dashboard/README.md

 ## Notes:
 This is my first data project using IBM Cognos Analytics.
 It focuses on presenting clear KPIs, interactive elements, and visual storytelling to analyze World Cup history.

+## How to Explore the Dashboard?

+This dashboard was built using IBM Cognos Analytics, which currently doesn't support public embedding.
+However, if you're interested in seeing it in action, feel free to reach out via GitHub or check out the screenshots included above.

+Future improvements may include:
+- Making the dashboard interactive via embedded public link
+- Adding statistics from earlier World Cup tournaments (before 2014)
+- Including player-level data for deeper insights